Excellence-daniel/Club-Membership/README.md

 ## CLUB MEMBERSHIP

-In this prject, the app can perform operations :
+In this project, the app can perform operations :

 ```
 1. Create a user and store user data in database (firebase)